 - a.
 Describe the policies and procedures in place at the building.
-This may include accessibility for people with disabilities, indoor air quality management and testing, storage tank management, generator testing and management, hazardous waste management, asbestos management, refrigerant management and legionella testing and management, emergency clean up, blood-borne pathogen program, pandemic preparedness, and tenant environmental management and compliance. - b.
-Provide the building's exterior maintenance plan, including recaulking, window washing, pressure washing, etc., green programs affecting IAQ and/or any other environmental management programs. - c.
-Include any additional environmental and regulatory policies and procedures not mentioned above that are being followed.
+This may include accessibility for people with disabilities, indoor air quality management and testing, storage tank management, generator testing and management, hazardous waste management, asbestos management, refrigerant management and legionella testing and management, emergency clean up, blood-borne pathogen program, pandemic preparedness, and tenant environmental management and compliance. - Provide the building's exterior maintenance plan, including recaulking, window washing, pressure washing, etc., green programs affecting IAQ and/or any other environmental management programs. - c.
+Please include any additional environmental and regulatory policies and procedures not mentioned above that are being followed. - d.
+Life Science and Medical Buildings: Describe systems and procedures required by the lab environment and how they are monitored and/or controlled by building management including air quality, hazardous waste removal, chemical storage, and water requirements.